Gym rehab at Momence's St. Pat's is 'absolutely remarkable'

 MOMENCE — One of Father Peter Jankowski’s favorite scripture verses, in short, goes something like this: “When I was hungry, you gave me food.”

 “How many times do we say that scripture or hear people recite it?”
-Father Pete rhetorically asked while in his Momence home connected to St. Patrick’s Catholic Church.
+Father Pete rhetorically asked earlier this week while in his Momence home connected to St. Patrick’s Catholic Church.

 “We say it.
 But how many people live it?”